Menippean satire: Frye's definition

 He illustrated this distinction by positing Squire Western (from Tom Jones) as a character rooted in novelistic realism, but the tutors Thwackum and Square as figures of Menippean satire.

-Frye found the term 'Menippean satire' to be "cumbersome and in modern terms rather misleading", and proposed as replacement the term 'anatomy' (taken from Burton's Anatomy of Melancholy).
+Frye found the term Menippean satire to be "cumbersome and in modern terms rather misleading", and proposed as replacement the term anatomy (taken from Burton's Anatomy of Melancholy).
 In his theory of prose fiction it occupies the fourth place with the novel, romance and confession.

+Weinbrot’s definition

+In Menippean Satire Reconsidered: From Antiquity to the Eighteenth Century, Howard D. Weinbrot provides a definition of Menippean satire as follows:

+My notion of Menippean satire is of a kind of satire that uses at least two different languages, genres, tones, or cultural or historical periods to combat a false and threatening orthodoxy.

+Jean-François Vallée from the Collège de Maisonneuve, Université de Montréal, reviewed Weinbrot's book, stating:

+The most striking aspect of W.'s definition resides, for better or for worse, in its identification of a "common denominator" supposedly typical of every true Menippean satire: it should be a "variously multipronged text that variously confronts a grave and illicit threat to a normative belief system".
+Hence, "[i]t is a genre for serious people who see serious trouble and want to do something about it."